vortexmakes/RKH/doc/readme.txt

 \page cfg Configuration

 Each RKH application must have its own configuration file, called
-\c rkhcfg.h.
+\b rkhcfg.h.
 This file adapts and configures RKH by means of compiler definitions and macros allowing to restrict the resources consumed by RKH.
 Adjusting this definitions allows to reduce the ROM and RAM consumption, and to enhance the system performance in a substantial manner.
 The
-\ref rkhcfg_h shows the general layout of the \c rkhcfg.h header file.
+\ref rkhcfg_h shows the general layout of the \b rkhcfg.h header file.

 Available options: